 Collectivism literally (in the most literal sense) destroys liberty.
 The word “capitalism” dehumanizes liberty by placing the focus on capital, material wealth separated from its owner and any act of earning it.
 The term “free market” dehumanizes liberty by inventing an aggregate concept separated from actors, who make individual buying and selling decisions to improve quality of life.
 Nobody sympathizes with the concept of a market.
 Even if we were to shift the focus to “free people” that would still be an injustice, because people (the collective) cannot be free.
 The concept of people is still impersonal.
 The proper term that humanizes the concept to enable it to elicit sympathy for an economic system based on liberty is “free persons”.
 That is, the economic system based on liberty is not capitalism (inhuman), the free market (inhuman), or even free people (impersonal).
-That economic system is properly called free persons.
+That economic system is properly called free persons or freedom.

 When approaching complex topics that are difficult to understand, I find that it is essential to include two levels of explanation.
 The abstract summarizes the concepts and principles at play.
 The concretes give the details that demonstrate how the concepts and principles present themselves in real-world examples.
 Arguments that go nowhere tend to get stuck in one without the other.
 Abstracts without concretes are hand-wavy, and no one can understand what the others are talking about, because they cannot agree on definitions.
 Concretes without abstracts get lost in the details, and no one can see the forest for the trees.
 You can often forego offering precise definitions, when you can give examples, which by themselves provide a definition by induction.